Rapptz/discord.py/docs/api.rst

     :param response: The received message response after gone through ``json.loads``.

 .. function:: on_message_delete(message)
+.. function:: on_message_edit(before, after)

-    Called when a message is deleted from any given server.
+    Called when a message is deleted or edited from any given server.
+If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
+This happens if the message is too old or the client is participating in high traffic servers.
+To fix this, increase the ``max_length`` option of :class:`Client`.

     :param message: A :class:`Message` of the deleted message.
+    :param before: A :class:`Message` of the previous version of the message.
+    :param after: A :class:`Message` of the current version of the message.

 Data Classes